-Besides $\diamondsuit$, the Akemann--Weaver construction uses a modification of a deep 2001 result due to Kishimoto, Ozawa, and Sakai (see \cite{KiOzSa}, also \cite[\S 5.6]{Fa:STCstar}) that implies that all pure states of a separable, simple, unital $\C$-algebra are conjugate by an approximately (and even asymptotically) inner automorphism.
-A crucial lemma in the proof of the Kishimoto--Ozawa--Sakai theorem (see \cite[Lemma 2.2]{KiOzSa}, also \cite[Lemma~5.6.7]{Fa:STCstar}) together with \cite[Property 7]{FuKaKi} serves as a motivation for the following.
+Besides $\diamondsuit_{\aleph_1}$, the Akemann--Weaver construction uses a refinement of a deep 2001 result due to Kishimoto, Ozawa, and Sakai (see \cite{KiOzSa}, also \cite[\S 5.6]{Fa:STCstar}) that implies that all pure states of a separable, simple, and unital $\C$-algebra are conjugate by an approximately (and even asymptotically) inner automorphism.
+A crucial lemma in the proof of the Kishimoto--Ozawa--Sakai theorem (see \cite[Lemma 2.2]{KiOzSa}, also \cite[Lemma~5.6.7]{Fa:STCstar}) together with \cite[Property 7]{FuKaKi} serves as a motivation for the following lemma.